WPCD-Workflows/documentation/source/old/edrg/public/xml/md_and_dm.rst

 vessel+limiter+pfsystems and magdiad CPOs).
 In practice, all MD information is encapsulated in a XML file that emanates from the MD tagged datastructure schemas.
-A MD instance of a given device is then stored into the ITM db as shot 0 for that device database.
+A MD instance of a given device is then stored into the EU-IM db as shot 0 for that device database.
 At data structure version 4.09a, the list of CPOs with machine description tags is indicated in the Figure below